A message to our valued clients, friends and community.

 We ask you to:

-• Limit the number of people presenting your pet to just one (1) owner
+• Limit the number of people presenting your pet to just TWO (2) people

 • Please phone ahead to order and pay for required prescription medicine repeats or food, worming and flea control in advance so we can arrange to have them ready for you without the need to wait.